sanhue903/CUDA_Selection_Criteria/README.md

 We provide implementation of experiments to evaluate time of comparisions.
 To run these experiments using a certain file list of sequences, first we have to build the associated sketches with the `build_sketch` program.

-To compare the algorithm with OpenMP and CUDA, simply run the bash script `run_experiment.sh`; it will generate a CSV file with the execution times.

  These implementation are in the `experiments/src` folder.

 ```